pedrohenriquecordeiro/breweries-case/src/pipeline/readme.md

 ## Key Components

-- **Bronze:** Ingests raw data from the Open Brewery DB API, stores it as JSON in GCS and manages incremental/full loads with metadata.
+- **Bronze:** Ingests raw data from the Open Brewery DB API, stores it as JSON in GCS and manages incremental or full loads with metadata.
 - **Silver:** Reads raw data from bronze, applies schema enforcement and deduplication and writes curated Delta Lake tables to GCS.
 - **Gold:** Aggregates curated data from silver, producing analytics-ready Delta tables for downstream consumption.

 ## Main Libraries and Tools

-- **Python & Apache Spark:** Core languages for ETL logic and distributed processing.
+- **Python & Apache Spark:** Core technologies for ETL logic and distributed processing.
 - **Delta Lake:** Provides ACID-compliant, scalable storage on GCS.
 - **Docker:** Containerizes each ETL job for reproducibility.
 - **Kubernetes:** Orchestrates job execution in the cloud.